Probabilistic Categorical Adversarial Attack & Adversarial Training: Experiment

 \subsection{Ablation Study}

-To further understand the behavior of our attack algorithm, in this subsection, we ask the question: \textit{what is the variance of our optimized probability distribution $\pi^*$ (from solving Eq.\ref{prob cons}))?} Intuitively, we desire the distribution $\pi$ to have smaller variance, so that we don't need too many times of sampling to obtain the optimal adversarial examples.
-To confirm this point, we conduct an ablation study based on an experiment on IPS dataset to visualize the distribution $\pi$, which is optimized via PCAA under various budget sizes.
-In Fig~\ref{sparsity illu}, we choose three budget sizes $\epsilon=1,3,5$ and choose 4 features to present the adversarial categorical distributions.
-Notably, in Fig.~\ref{sparsity illu}, the left two columns are the features that are not perturbed.
-The right two columns are features which will be perturbed by PCAA.
-From the figure, we can see that for each feature (perturbed or unperturbed), there exists one category with a much higher probability compared to other categories.
-This fact indicates during the sampling process of PCAA, for a certain feature, the samplings are highly likely to have the same category for this feature.
+\textbf{Concentration of \method.} To further understand the behavior of our attack algorithm, in this subsection, we ask the question: \textit{what is the variance of our optimized probability distribution $\pi^*$ (from solving Eq.(\ref{prob cons})?} Intuitively, we desire the distribution $\pi$ to have a smaller variance, so that we don't need too many times sampling to obtain the optimal adversarial examples.
+To confirm this point, we conduct an ablation study based on an experiment on IPS dataset to visualize the distribution $\pi$, which is optimized via \method under various budget sizes.
+In Fig.~\ref{sparsity illu}, we choose three budget sizes $\epsilon=1,3,5$ and randomly choose 3 features to present the adversarial categorical distributions, where the Y-axis represents the magnitude of unnormalized probabilities for each level within the feature.
+Notably, in Fig.~\ref{sparsity illu}, the left and middle two columns correspond to the feature distribution where the most probable category is the same as original category, and the right column are the feature that where the most probable category is different.
+From the figure, we can see that for all features, there exists one category with a much higher probability compared to other categories.
+This fact indicates that during the sampling process of \method, the samples are highly likely to have the same category for a certain feature.
 As a result, we confirm that our sampled adversarial examples are well-concentrated.

+\textbf{The Impact of $\zeta$ on \defense.} In our training objective in Eq.(\ref{adv obj}), $\zeta$ controls the budget size used for adversarial training and possibly affects the robustness of the model.
+We conduct an ablation study on the IMDB dataset to understand the impact of $\zeta$.
+The results are demonstrated in Table~\ref{ablation}.
+When $\zeta$ increases, the success rates of all attacks decrease, meaning that the robustness of the models is enhanced.
+However, large $\zeta$ will decrease the model accuracy.
+Thus, $\zeta$ controls the balance between the accuracy and the robustness of the model.
+When $\zeta=0.4$, our algorithm reaches a good balance between accuracy and robustness.